vittoriofortino84/EDTOX/README.md

 Prediction of class probilities for compounds in CTD

 ## 6_2_ROC_TOXCAST_vs_class_probabilities.R
-Selection of networks based on ROC curve analysis with TOXCAST hitc matrix
+Selection of networks based on ROC curve analysis of the class probabilities from different networks with TOXCAST hitc matrix.

 ## 6_3_Developing_Harmonic_and_average_EDC_scores.R
 Defining EDC scores as the harmonic sum of class probilites for most informative layers